-In the realization of economic development programs, the representatives of the administration assume an important task, especially in an underdeveloped country whose people are not yet conscious of their active role in the realization of development programs of which they themselves are the beneficiaries.
+In the realization of economic development programs, the representatives of the administration assume an important task, especially in an underdeveloped country whose people has not yet been conscious of their active role in the realization of development programs of which they themselves are the beneficiaries.

-There is sometimes an erroneous conception on the part of certain levels of the administration that in the realization of development programs only the administration plays an active role, whereas the people play a passive role.
-Consequently, such programs are not satisfactorily implemented, because of the absence of enthusiastic and active participation by the people.
+There is sometimes an erroneous conception on the part of certain levels of the administration that in the realization of development programs the administration plays the active role, whereas the people only play a passive role and consequently, such programs are not satisfactorily implemented, due to the absence of enthusiastic and active participation of the people.
 The Institute therefore proposes, within the framework of its five-year plan, the realization of a program for a thorough study on the following topic: